voucherifyio/voucherify-showcase-store/README.md

   The fastest way to install the demo store is to use the 'Deploy to Heroku' button and providing required environment variables.

-After deployment, the script run `npm run setup`, to populate your Voucherify account with custom products, validation rules, campaigns, and vouchers.
+After deployment, the script run `npm run setup` (or if you are using Heroku server - `Heroku run npm setup`), to populate your Voucherify account with custom products, validation rules, campaigns, and vouchers.

+After setting up, run `npm start` to serve the entire app from port 3000.

 If you want to use an integrated Referral Campaign, you need to create Reward Tiers.
 Learn more at [Enabling Referral Campaign](#enabling-referral-campaign)

-If you want to list Customer Rewards & Loyalty Programs on the external Customer Cockpit rembember to [set up your Brand Details](https://support.voucherify.io/article/181-customer-cockpit-overview)
+If you want to list Customer Rewards & Loyalty Programs on the external Customer Cockpit remember to [set up your Brand Details](https://support.voucherify.io/article/181-customer-cockpit-overview)

-## Local installation

-In the project folder run, `npm install` to set up the application.
-After that, the app runs a postinstall script to create Campaigns, Products Validation Rules, and Validation Rules assignment.

-After setting up, run `npm start` to serve the entire app from port 3000.

 ## Local development